-If not the real measured value but only the Max, Min, Average or Alarm value is required, then this function can be programmed as output function (see manual 6.10.4).
+If not the real measured value to the measuring point Mxx but only the Max, Min, Average or Alarm value is required, then this function can be programmed as output function (see manual 6.10.4).
 As a result, only the corresponding function value will be considered for storing and analog or digital output.
 For control of the changed output function the symbol below is displayed next to the measured value (s.
 9.3).